 What Are the Different Types of Brochures?
-And Setting Pages on the Artboard in Adobe Illustrator
+And How to Set Pages on the Artboard in Adobe Illustrator

 Half-Fold / Bi-Fold

-One of the most popular formats for corporate use, the half-fold or bi-fold brochure is created by folding a single sheet of paper into two panels, resulting in four pages.
-This type is ideal for simple presentations, event programs, or company profiles.
-It provides ample space for larger images, bold headlines, and straightforward content, making it a go-to choice for businesses seeking a professional look.
+The half-fold, or bi-fold brochure, is one of the most popular formats for corporate use.
+It is made by folding a single sheet of paper in half, creating two panels and a total of four pages.
+This style is ideal for simple presentations, event programs, or company profiles.
+With generous space for large images, bold headlines, and straightforward content, it has become the go-to choice for businesses aiming for a professional appearance.

 Tri-Fold (Letter Fold)

-The tri-fold brochure is one of the most widely used formats for marketing and informational materials.
-Its design, which folds a sheet into three equal sections, offers six panels that are compact and easy to navigate.
-Commonly used for travel guides, product catalogs, and menus, this format is favored for its ability to present organized and sequential information effectively.
+The tri-fold brochure is among the most widely used designs for marketing and informational materials.
+By folding a sheet into three equal sections, you get six compact and easy-to-navigate panels.
+It is commonly chosen for travel guides, product catalogs, and menus, as it effectively organizes content in a sequential manner.

 Z-Fold

-Unlike the Tri-Fold, the Z-fold ensures that all panels are the same size, offering a balanced and cohesive layout.
-However, extra consideration is needed when designing page 4, as it doubles as the back cover.
-This added complexity makes the Tri-Fold a more popular choice for simpler and more straightforward designs.
+Unlike the tri-fold, all panels in the Z-fold are the same size, creating a balanced and cohesive look.
+However, extra care is required for page 4, which serves as the back cover.
+This added complexity often makes the tri-fold more favorable for straightforward designs.

 Accordion Fold